 Many have discovered the curative aspects of Eupatorium, yet only two have lent it their names: Eupator, a King of Pontus, and an American Indian named Joe-Pye.
 We prescribe these uncommon perennials for whatever ails your garden.
 Some delegate this rather coarse and undeniably bold member of the Asteraceae family to meadow gardens, but we’ve found that Eupatorium can provide balance and stability to formal situations as well.
 Best of all, butterflies love them!

 This robust cousin is from the taller side of the family (up to 6 or 7 ft.), and shares the wine red stem coloring of its smaller kin.
 Eupatorium purpureum features a stately carriage with broad, domed heads hosting purple-mauve flowers.
 It’s tough, reliable and effective for the back of the border.

-Size: 6' high x 2' wide; hardy to zone 4.
+Size: 6' 0" high x 2' 0" wide.

-Please fill out our Registration Form to receive news of updates to the web site and availability of new plants, to give us your feedback, and to be on the mailing list to receive future printed catalogs.
+Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.